zencart/documentation/content/user/email/advanced_email_troubleshooting.md

 ## 2\.
 Email Addresses

-If you received an email today from JeffyB@gmail.com offering to make you rich by selling your product for you, what would you do?
-What if the email came from JeffB@amazon.com?
+If you received an email today from `JeffyB@gmail.com` offering to make you rich by selling your product for you, what would you do?
+What if the email came from `JeffB@amazon.com`?
 I bet that second one really got your attention.
 Email can make it look like your company is run out of your mother's basement or is soon to be on the fortune 500 list.
-I don't think JeffyB@gmail.con would even be considered.
+I don't think `JeffyB@gmail.com` would even be considered.
 On your way to making that 500 list, there are some email addresses that are required in the United States and, while not specificallly demanded in other areas, the GDPR is getting close.

 When you purchased your domain, hopefully you also gained the right to create some email addresses for your account at no extra charge.
 Some hosts may be charging for emails accounts.
 Some actually charge for each account added.
 This may be due to the tightening of email rules.
 Those hosts see a new revenue stream as most folks require or need several email accounts.